sambitdan/sambitazure_streamanalytics/README.md

-This is my First Azure Stream Analytics.
+This is my  Azure Stream Analytics Job.
 Where I ingest streaming data using Azure Event Hubs after that process the streaming data using Azure Stream Analytics and load the data in Azure Sql Database.